vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 ###### network exposure risks
-When the vulnerability's [CVSS v3.1 vector](https://www.first.org/cvss/specification-document) indicates that this vulnerability could bring more risks when the workload is exposed in the network, the risk scanner will add a new vulnerability item indicates that.
+When the vulnerability's [CVSS v3.1 vector](https://www.first.org/cvss/specification-document) indicates that this vulnerability could bring more risks when the workload is exposed to the network, the risk scanner will add a new vulnerability item indicates that.
 Example:
 ```